aptech/docs/docs/CR-cdfLogisticInv.rst

 Format
 ----------------
-.. function:: cdfLogisticInv(p,a,b)
+.. function:: cdfLogisticInv(p, a, b)

-    :param p: Nx1 vector or scalar.  p must be greater than 0 and less than 1.
+    :param p: must be greater than 0 and less than 1.
-    :type p: NxK matrix
+    :type p: NxK matrix or Nx1 vector or scalar

-    :param a: Location parameter; NxK matrix, Nx1 vector or scalar, ExE conformable with  p.
+    :param a: Location parameter, ExE conformable with  *p*.
-    :type a: TODO
+    :type a: NxK matrix or Nx1 vector or scalar

-    :param b: Scale parameter; NxK matrix, Nx1 vector or scalar, ExE conformable with  p.  b must be greater than 0.
+    :param b: Scale parameter, ExE conformable with *p*. *b* must be greater than 0.
-    :type b: TODO
+    :type b: NxK matrix or Nx1 vector or scalar

-    :returns: y (*NxK matrix*), Nx1 vector or scalar.
+    :returns: y (*NxK matrix or Nx1 vector or scalar*)

+.. seealso:: :func:`pdfLogistic`, :func:`cdfLogistic`